-LIST A Documents that Establish Both Identity and Employment Authorization O R LIST B Documents that Establish Identity AM ID LIST C Documents that Establish Employment Authorization 2.
-U.S. Passport or U.S. Passport Card Permanent Resident Card or Alien Registration Receipt Card (Form I-551) Foreign passport that contains a temporary I-551 stamp or temporary I-551 printed notation on a machine- readable immigrant visa 1.
-Driver's license or ID card issued by a State or outlying possession of the United States provided it contains a photograph or information such as name, date of birth, gender, height, eye color, and address A Social Security Account Number card, unless the card includes one of the following restrictions: NOT VALID FOR EMPLOYMENT VALID FOR WORK ONLY WITH INS AUTHORIZATION 2.
-ID card issued by federal, state or local government agencies or entities, provided it contains a photograph or information such as name, date of birth, gender, height, eye color, and address (3) VALID FOR WORK ONLY WITH DHS AUTHORIZATION 4.
-Employment Authorization Document that contains a photograph (Form I-766) 2.
-Certification of Birth Abroad issued by the Department of State (Form FS-545) 5 For a nonimmigrant alien authorized to work for a specific employer because of his or her status: a.
+LIST A Documents that Establish Both Identity and Employment Authorization LIST B Documents that Establish Identity A ND LIST C Documents that Establish Employment Authorization 2.
+U.S. Passport or U.S. Passport Card Permanent Resident Card or Alien Registration Receipt Card (Form I-551) Foreign passport that contains a temporary I-551 stamp or temporary I-551 printed notation on a machine- Driver's license or ID card issued by a State or outlying possession of the United States provided it contains a photograph or information such as name, date of birth, gender, height, eye color, and address A Social Security Account Number card, unless the card includes one of the following restrictions: (1) NOT VALID FOR EMPLOYMENT (2) VALID FOR WORK ONLY WITH INS AUTHORIZATION (3) VALID FOR WORK ONLY WITH 4. readable immigrant visa Employment Authorization Document that contains a photograph (Form I-766) government agencies or entities, provided it contains a photograph or information such as name, date of birth, gender, height, eye color, and address 2.
+DHS AUTHORIZATION Certification of Birth Abroad issued by the Department of State (Form FS-545) 5.
+For a nonimmigrant alien authorized to work for a specific employer because of his or her status: School ID card with a photograph Voter's registration card Certification of Report of Birth issued by the Department of State (Form DS-1350) a.
+Fo b.
+Fo the (1) a.
 Foreign passport; and b.
-Form I-94 or Form I-94A that has the following: The same name as the passport; and An endorsement of the alien's nonimmigrant status as long as that period of endorsement has not yet expired and the proposed employment is not in conflict with any restrictions or limitations identified on the form.
-3. School ID card with a photograph 3.
-1 4. .
-Voter's registration card issued by issued by the Department of State (Form DS-1350) 5.
-U.S. Military card or draft record 4.
-6. Military dependent's ID card • certificate issued by a State, 7.
-U.S. Coast Guard Merchant Mariner Card county, municipal authority, or territory of the United States bearing an official seal 8.
-Native American tribal document 5.
-Native American tribal document 9.
-Driver's license issued by a Canadian government authority U.S. Citizen ID Card (Form I-197) F For persons under age 18 who are unable to present a document listed above: Identification Card for Use of Resident Citizen in the United States (Form I-179) 6.
-Passport from the Federated States of Micronesia (FSM) or the Republic of the Marshall Islands (RMI) with Form I-94 or Form I-94A indicating nonimmigrant admission under the Compact of Free Association Between the United States and the FSM or RMI L., Employment authorization School record or report card Clinic, doctor, or hospital record document issued by the Department of Homeland Security 11.
-12. Day-care or nursery school record
+Form I-94 or Form I-94A that has the following: (1) The same name as the passport; and (2) An endorsement of the alien's U.S. Military card or draft record Military dependent's ID card U.S. Coast Guard Merchant Mariner Card Original or certified copy of birth certificate issued by a State, county, municipal authority, or territory of the United States bearing an official seal Native American tribal document Driver's license issued by a Canadian - Native American tribal document U.S. Citizen ID Card (Form I-197) For persons under age 18 who are unable to present a document listed above: 7.
+Identification Card for Use of Resident Citizen in the United States (Form I-179) 6.
+Passport from the Federated States of Micronesia (FSM) or the Republic of the Marshall Islands (RMI) with Form I-94 or Form I-94A indicating nonimmigrant admission under the Compact of Free Association Between the United States and the FSM or RMI 10.
+School record or report card 11.
+Clinic, doctor, or hospital record 12.
+Day-care or nursery school record Employment authorization document issued by the Department of Homeland Security